Alexander Baring, 1st Baron Ashburton: Political career

 In 1842, he was again sent to America, on a significant diplomatic mission, and the same year concluded the Webster–Ashburton Treaty, negotiated in the American federal national capital city of Washington, D.C., with United States Secretary of State Daniel Webster.
-A compromise was settled concerning the north-east boundary of the state of Maine with bordering provinces to the north of Nova Scotia, New Brunswick, and Quebec in neighboring Canada of British North America, plus other matters at issue remaining between the two governments of the extradition of certain criminals, which was arranged, and each state agreed to maintain a naval squadron of at least eighty guns onboard warships on the coast of West Africa for the suppression of the trans-Atlantic slave trade, and the two governments then agreed to unite in a joint naval military effort to persuade other European powers to close all slave markets within their colonial territories.
+A compromise was settled concerning the north-east boundary of the state of Maine with bordering provinces to the north of Nova Scotia, New Brunswick, and Quebec in neighboring Canada of British North America, plus other matters at issue remaining between the two governments of the extradition of certain criminals, which was arranged, and each state agreed to maintain a naval squadron of at least eighty guns onboard warships on the coast of West Africa for the suppression of the Atlantic slave trade, and the two governments then agreed to unite in a joint naval military effort to persuade other European powers to close all slave markets within their colonies.

-Despite his earlier attitude, Lord Ashburton disapproved of prime minister Sir Robert Peel's free trade policies and opposed the Bank Charter Act 1844.
+Despite his earlier attitude, Lord Ashburton disapproved of Peel's free trade policies and opposed the Bank Charter Act 1844.
 Ashburton was a trustee of the British Museum and of the National Gallery, a privy councillor and DCL.
 He published, besides several speeches, An Enquiry into the Causes and Consequences of ...
 Orders in Council (1808), and The Financial and Commercial Crisis Considered (1847).

-Baring was the recipient of compensation when slavery was abolished in the British Empire in 1833.
-He received £10,090 sterling in compensation for the emancipation of nearly 500 owned black slaves across four estates in the colonial territory of British Guiana (modern Guyana) on the northeast coast of South America and the island colony of Saint Kitts in the West Indies islands chain in the Caribbean Sea and Gulf of Mexico in the Americas / Western Hemisphere, due to holding interests in those plantations.
+Baring was the recipient of compensation under the Slave Compensation Act 1837.
+He received £10,090 in compensation for the emancipation of nearly 500 slaves spread across four slave plantations in British Guiana and Saint Kitts due to holding interests on those plantations.